raindropdevs/RaindropTwigLoaderBundle/README.md

 }
 ```

-The database loader will load the template using <entity>::getData() method and pass result to controller render method.
+The database loader will load the template using <entity>::getTemplate() method and pass result to controller render method.